 The Fire Bricks, in this appliance, are factory fitted.
 The following set of photos show the removal sequence that you will need to employ when servicing your Hunter Stove.

 Side Bricks

-Remove the outer 3 Riddling Bars, Slide out the Side Bricks from base, into the Stove.
+Remove all the Riddling Bars, Cam Bar and Catch Bar.
+Slide out both Side Plates.
+Slide out Side Brick from base, into the Stove.